Liberalism in Austria

 This article gives an overview of liberalism in Austria.
-It is limited to liberal parties with substantial support, mainly proved by having had representation in parliament.
-For inclusion in this scheme it is not necessary that parties labeled themselves as a liberal party.
+It is limited to liberal parties with substantial support, mainly demonstrates by having had representation in parliament.
+For inclusion in this scheme, it is not necessary that parties label themselves as liberals.

 History until 1945

-In the Austrian Empire a national liberal current evolved in the 19th century.
+In the Austrian Empire, a national liberal current evolved in the 19th century.
 Liberalism in Austria reached its peak at the time of the 1848 revolution, when civil liberty and a written constitution for the Austrian Empire were key demands of the revolutionary movement.
-At some time afterwards, Liberals gained some influence on the policy of the government; for example, Anton von Schmerling became Minister for Justice.
+Some time afterwards, Liberals gained some influence on the policies of the government; for example, Anton von Schmerling became Minister for Justice.
 The liberal Constitutional Party, also known as the "German-Liberal Party", had a majority in the Austrian parliament from 1867 to 1879.
-It supported the Austro-Hungarian Compromise of 1867 which transformed the Empire of Austria into the Austro-Hungarian Dual monarchy and the 1867 December Constitution.
-The panic of 1873 and the Long Depression led to strongly anti-capitalist and anti-liberal sentiments and the liberal movement in Austria began to decline, with pan-German nationalistic ideas and parties gaining strength at the same time.
+It supported the Austro-Hungarian Compromise of 1867, which transformed the Empire of Austria into the Austro-Hungarian Dual Monarchy and the 1867 December Constitution.
+The panic of 1873 and the Long Depression led to strongly anti-capitalist and anti-liberal sentiments, and the liberal movement in Austria began to decline, with pan-German nationalistic ideas and parties gaining strength at the same time.
 Later attempts to reorganize liberalism were unsuccessful, with its remnants mostly joining forces with pan-German nationalists.

-This traditional association with Pan-Germanism was inherited from Austria-Hungary into the Austrian Republic; the Greater German People's Party and the Landbund represented national liberal, anti-clerical and pan-German voters.
+This traditional association with pan-Germanism was inherited from Austria-Hungary into the Austrian Republic; the Greater German People's Party and the Landbund represented national liberal, anti-clerical, and pan-German voters.
 Both parties lost ground with the rise of Nazism in the 1930s and were later dissolved by the regime of Engelbert Dollfuss.